List of product launch strategies

 Product testing actively solicits feedback from consumers or potential customers about a product by offering a free trial.

 Product testing assists firms in determining a product’s feasibility.
-It can occur before and after the official launch, from the initial concept stage through the prototype stage to the finished product.
+It can occur before and after the official product launch, from the initial concept stage through the prototype stage to the finished product.

 10. Support the team